lex00-zz/nublar/python/flask/README_qemu.md

 After finishing this step, your new instance should be gone from `virt-manager`.

-If you get libvirt errors, you might need to manually delete the instance from `virt-manager` first, and then run terraform destroy.
+Delete the instance first as shown below, then do a full delete to remove the network after.

 -   This will delete your instance:

     ```sh
+    terraform destroy -var-file=../../../variables/${NUBLAR_VARS} --target libvirt_domain.flask_github_jobs
     terraform destroy -var-file=../../../variables/${NUBLAR_VARS}
     ```